MarketSquare/robotframeworkguides/website/docs/style_guide/about_style_guide.md

 ## Basic Rules and Guidelines

-Here are some good basic guidelines for formatting your Robot Framework codes.
+Here are some good basic guidelines for formatting your Robot Framework code.
 As these are guidelines, use your best judgment in cases not covered by these recommendations.

 - Separate pieces of the data, such as keywords and their arguments, with four (4) spaces.